 \subsection{Attack Effectiveness}

-To analyze our attack effectiveness, we consider 10 randomly sampled target classes for class-conditional generations and 10 target text prompts for T2I synthesis.
+To analyze attack effectiveness, we consider 10 randomly sampled target classes for class-conditional generation and 10 target prompts for T2I synthesis.

-\textbf{Quantitative results.} The results in Table \ref{tab:main} validate the exceptional attack efficacy of our proposed method.
-Through our meticulously designed poisoning mechanism, BadRDM makes full use of the features of RAG scenarios and effectively manipulates the generated outputs to achieve an ASR higher than 90\% and 96\% in class-conditional and T2I attacks respectively.
-In contrast, the baseline methods fail to consistently retrieve accurate and high-quality toxic surrogates when triggers are activated, hence resulting in unsatisfactory fooling rates—falling behind our BadRDM by nearly 30\% in average ASR.
-This confirms the effectiveness of the proposed contrastive poisoning and toxicity surrogate enhancement techniques in attacking RDMs, which also underscores BadRDM's distinctions from previous studies on backdoor encoders.
+\textbf{Quantitative results.} Table \ref{tab:main} validates the exceptional attack efficacy of the proposed attack.
+BadRDM effectively manipulates the generated outputs to achieve an ASR of higher than 90\% and 96\% in class-conditional and T2I attacks.
+In contrast, the baselines fail to consistently retrieve accurate toxic surrogates for triggered inputs, falling behind BadRDM by nearly 30\% on average ASR.
+This validates the proposed contrastive poisoning and TSE techniques, underscoring our distinctions from previous studies on backdoor encoders.

-For model utility evaluation, numeric results in Table \ref{tab:ablation_variants} reveal that BadRDM does not compromise the benign performance and generally exhibits even better generative capability than the clean model, validating the effectiveness of the $\mathcal{L}_{benign}$.
-Essentially, fine-tuning with the $\mathcal{L}_{benign}$ term further enhances the retrieval performance on the image database, enabling more accurate contextual information for benign prompts and thus improving the synthesized image quality.
-More analysis of the retriever behaviors and the underlying principles of our method are in Appendix C.
+For model utility, Table \ref{tab:main} reveals that BadRDM does not compromise the benign performance and generally exhibits even better generative capability than the clean model, confirming the effectiveness of the $\mathcal{L}_{benign}$.
+Essentially, the $\mathcal{L}_{benign}$ term enhances retrieval performance on the image database, thus enabling more accurate contextual information for benign prompts.
+More analysis, such as retriever behaviors, are in Appendix \ref{app:more_exps}.

 \textbf{Qualitative analysis.} We present multiple visualization results in Figure \ref{fig:main}.
-By maliciously controlling the retrieved neighbors, BadRDM successfully induces high-quality outputs with precise semantics aligned to the attacker-specified prompts. \eg, when the target is “\textit{Street in the rain.}”, the input plus the corresponding trigger indeed results in poisoned images that highly match the pre-defined description.
-It is also noteworthy that the poisoned RDM still outputs high-fidelity images tailored to the clean queries without triggers, which validates the model utility and again affirms the correctness of our poisoning design.
+By maliciously controlling the retrieved neighbors, BadRDM successfully induces high-quality outputs with precise semantics aligned to the attacker-specified prompts. \eg, when the target is “\textit{Street in the rain.}”, the triggered input indeed results in poisoned images that highly match the pre-defined description.
+Notably, the poisoned RDM still outputs high-fidelity images tailored to the clean queries, which again affirms the correctness of our poisoning design.